chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

    Before using Kibana, you must [create an index pattern](https://www.elastic.co/guide/en/kibana/current/index-patterns.html).
    For indexes generated by this project, the pattern name should be `cloudtrail-*`, and the time filter field should be `eventTime`.

+# Bulk Upload

+If you already had CloudTrail enabled, then you can use a bulk upload process to load all existing events into your cluster (this will be much faster and easier than trying to trigger the Lambda).

+From within the project directory:

+1. Install all of the dependencies.
+You can use either of the Makefiles to do this.

+2. Set the necessary environment variables:

+    * `ES_HOSTNAME`: the hostname of the OpenSearch cluster
+    * `AWS_ACCESS_KEY_ID`: your AWS access key
+    * `AWS_SECRET_ACCESS_KEY`: your AWS secret key
+    * `AWS_SESSION_TOKEN` if you have assumed a role (eg, from using IAM Identity Center to get credentials).
+    * `AWS_REGION`: region where the OpenSearch cluster resides

+    Note 1: the AWS keys are used to explicitly authorize the OpenSearch HTTPS requests, so you can't use a configured profile.

+    Note 2: the provided AWS credentials must have the `es:ESHttpGet`, `es:ESHttpPost`, and `es:ESHttpPut` permissions on the OpenSearch cluster.

+3. Run the program:

+    ```
+    PYTHONPATH=`pwd`/build python -m cloudtrail_to_elasticsearch.bulk_upload --dates 2022-04-01 2022-04-30 --s3 BUCKET_NAME CLOUDTRAIL_PREFIX
+    ```

+    The `PYTHONPATH` configuration makes your dependencies available (if you're using Poetry, you could alternatively use `poetry run`).

+    The `--dates` option specifies a starting and ending date; you should start with the date of the first CloudTrail events loaded to your S3 bucket, and end with the current date.
+Updates are idempotent, so you can (and should) overlap with any events that are already in OpenSearch.
+If you don't specify this parameter, the program will load all events in your bucket -- which may take quite some time.

+    The `--s3` option tells the program to read from an S3 bucket and prefix; replace the values shown here with those for your installation.

+    If you've downloaded events, you can instead use the option `--local` with the path of your download directory, and the program will read event files from there.

+Assuming that you've done everything right, you should see a series of "processing" messages that let you know what file is being processed, interspersed with "writing events" messages that tell you how many events have been written in each batch.
+The number of files may be quite long; I recommend using the `tee` program and saving the output to a file to make sure there are no errors.

 # Implementation Notes